 GoSpace provides tools that dynamically allocate team space as your organization changes.
-It uses a powerful cloud-based Al engine that gets the right people working together in the right space. individual and the collective, the technological and human, and the virtual and physical.
+It uses a powerful cloud-based AI engine that gets the right people working together in the right space.

 Balancing human and technological

 Davison recalls the 'lifelines' used on the quiz-show and sees how these translate to the support functions that business leaders rely on to become successful.